 I Allotted a Certain Percentage of My Spending Money to the Loans (But Not All of It)

-As I said before, I wanted to have some money for my own using, but I still made it a point to have some of that money go toward my student loans.
+As I said before, I wanted to have some money for my own using (I enjoy a good serving of froyo every now and then), but I still made it a point to have some of that money go toward my student loans.
 You may only have $10 extra a month to put toward your own loans, but every little bit really does count.

 Sure, I may not have been able to buy that extra shirt I wanted or I had to avoid eating out as much, but it didn’t take long to adjust and eventually, it just became normal.